Applying for a Study Permit

 Defining "Full-Time Study" for Working under a Study Permit

-- You are actively enrolled in the MALTS program.
-However, as a low-residency program, international student should not normally reside in Canada for the duration of the MALTS program.
+Students enrolled in the MALTS program are considered full-time.
+As a low-residency program, international students should not normally reside in Canada for the duration of the program.

 Getting a Social Insurance Number (SIN)